uct-cbio/software-demo/README.md

 ### Theme

- This site uses a slightly modified version of the *"[minimal](https://github.com/pages-themes/minimal)"* Jekyll Theme (hints for customisation there)
+ This site uses a slightly modified version of the **"[minimal](https://github.com/pages-themes/minimal)"** Jekyll Theme (hints for customisation there)

-  - Layout can be tweaked by editing _layout/default.html
+  - Layout can be tweaked by editing `_layout/default.html` in this repo

 ----